The Three Most Important Flood Insurance Kentucky Success Factors

-It is important to have flood insurance coverage in Kentucky because our beloved Cowboy State has seen a fair share of flooding, and there is likely more coming.
+It is important to have flood insurance coverage in Kentucky because our beloved Cowboy State has seen a fair share of flooding, and more is likely coming.

-We believe that most homeowners think about Flood insurance in Kentucky at some point, maybe before buying a home, or during the closing process.
-However, many of us only think about it when a big storm is looming, or we have heard on the news that there is flooding forecasted or happening currently too close to our home.
+We believe most homeowners think about Flood insurance in Kentucky at some point, maybe before buying a home or during the closing process.
+However, many of us only think about it when a big storm looms, or we have heard on the news that there is flooding forecasted or happening too close to our home.

 In Harris county, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.